OHDSI/Broadsea/README.md

 ##### Sharing/Saving files between RStudio and Docker host machine

-To permanently retain the "rstudio" user files in the "rstudio" user home directory, and make local R packages available to RStudio in the Broadsea Methods container the following steps are required:
+To permanently retain the "rstudio" user files in the "rstudio" user home directory, and make local R packages available to RStudio in the Broadsea Hades container the following steps are required:

 - In the same directory where the docker-compose.yml is stored create a sub-directory tree called "home/rstudio" and a sub-directory called "site-library"
 - **Set the file permissions for the "home/rstudio" sub-directory tree and the "site-library" sub-directory to public read, write and execute.**
-- Add the below volume mapping statements to the end of the broadsea-methods-library section of the docker-compose.yml file.
+- Add the below volume mapping statements to the end of the broadsea-hades section of the docker-compose.yml file.

 ```yaml
 volumes: